Congresswoman Lauren Boebert Defends Outburst During State Of The Union: 'Couldn't Stay Silent'

-(CBS4) – Congresswoman Lauren Boebert representing Colorado’d 3rd Congressional District faced criticism for her reaction during part of President Joe Biden’s State of the Union address.
-The president spoke about fallen military servicemembers and the death of his son, Beau, a military veteran, Boebert shouted “13 of them!”
+(CBS4) – Congresswoman Lauren Boebert faced criticism for her reaction during part of President Joe Biden’s State of the Union address Tuesday night.
+When the president spoke about fallen military servicemembers and the death of his son, Beau, a military veteran, the Colorado representative shouted “13 of them!”

 Boebert was referencing the 13 American servicemembers who died during the Abbey Gate attack in Afghanistan.